-I. FIN 48 Disclosure - On July 13, 2006, the Financial Accounting Standards Board (FASB) issued Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" (FIN 48).
+I. Recent Accounting Pronouncements - In July 2006, the Financial Accounting Standards Board ("FASB") issued Interpretation No. 48, "Accounting for Uncertainty in Income Taxes" (FIN 48).
 FIN 48 provides guidance for how uncertain tax positions should be recognized, measured, presented and disclosed in the financial statements.
-FIN 48 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the company's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
+FIN 48 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the fund's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
 Adoption of FIN 48 is required for fiscal years beginning after December 15, 2006 and is to be applied to all open years as of the effective date.
-FIN 48 is effective for us beginning December 1, 2007.
-At this time, management is evaluating the implications of FIN 48 and its impact in the financial statements has not yet been determined.
+Adoption of FIN 48 is required for fiscal years beginning after December 15, 2006, but not before the Company's last NAV calculation in the first required financial statement reporting period for its fiscal year beginning after December 15, 2006.
+At this time, the Company is evaluating the implications of FIN 48 and its impact in the financial statements has not yet been determined.